united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 **To create a personalized Node-RED flow, first make sure that all preparations have been made as described in [Installation](https://docs.umh.app/docs/getting-started/setup-development/).**

-*3.0 Inject shifts to the system*
+*Inject shifts to the system*

-As an important step in advance, a shift should be communicated to the system.
+As an important step in advance, a <shift> should be communicated to the system.
 In this way, a distinction can be made between planned and unplanned production time.
 In Node-RED the time is displayed in milliseconds since epoch.
 The values can be generated [here](https://currentmillis.com/).

 To do this, we need the small Node-RED flow as shown: